RavanGuliyeff/RavanGuliyeff/README.md

 ---

-- 🔭 Currently contributing to multiple **freelance backend projects** in the .NET ecosystem.
+- 🔭 Currently contributing to multiple **freelance backend projects** in the .NET ecosystem
 - 👨‍🏫 Working as a **Mentor at Code Academy**, helping students master C# and backend development
 - 💬 My core language is **C#**, and I specialize in building robust, scalable REST APIs using the **.NET stack**
 - 🧠 Passionate about **Onion Architecture**, **Entity Framework**, and clean code principles